Lydia Mary Fay: Missionary

 At the age of 46, she began her missionary work, appointed as a missionary teacher under Bishop William Jones Boone, of the Protestant Episcopal Church Mission (PECM).
-She sailed for China, in the ship Horatio, November 8, 1850 — the first single woman sent from America to China by a missionary society.
+She sailed for China, in the ship Horatio, November 8, 1850.
 Writing to a friend soon after her arrival in early 1851, Fay said:— "It is a difficult thing to keep the heart at the spiritual heights it has gained, and perhaps the first rude shock to the young missionary's faith, on his arrival in heathen lands, is the utter indifference of the people, the clouds of incense that dim his sight, and the harsh music that deafens his ears, as he finds himself in some lofty temple, near huge idols, before whom crowds are prostrating themselves and offering all the worship their darkened, untaught hearts are capable of, and I exclaim, 'Who is sufficient for these things, and how can the still, small voice of the Spirit ever touch the hearts of these noisy idolaters, or how can the missionary be seen through the clouds of incense, or the voice be heard in the din of gongs and drums?'"

 The PECM was in poor condition during the American Civil War (1861–65).
 The funds were low, and the work languished.
 In 1860, Fay moved with her students to the Church Missionary Society, in which she had been obliged for a while to work in consequence of a lack of means to sustain the school.
 In 1867, she returned to the PECM school.